-Small trees, a variety of Acer types, a homemade feeding station of tall posts with branches bolted on and shrubs keep birds relatively safe from predators like cats and the Sparrowhawk.
+Small trees, a variety of Acer types, a homemade feeding station of tall posts with branches bolted on and shrubs keep birds relatively safe from predators like cats and the Sparrowhawk, mostly.
 Feeders and tables are located nearby as obstructions whilst keeping the space open at the same time.
 Inherited garden stones and imported sandstone rocks dug up in fields by a local farmer are used throughout the garden.
-I have always loved working with stone and enjoyed being creative with them in the borders.
+I have always loved working with stone and enjoyed being creative with it in the borders.
 Grouped together as features they also afford cover for newly emerged newts, mice and many other insects.
-Snails are attracted to the rocky crevices too as are bees.
+Snails are attracted to the rocky crevices too, as are bees.

 Size wise, the garden would be classed as small.
 I have always been incredibly grateful to have had enough garden space to make new borders.
 The house has a corner location making the front garden area smaller, it is also shared with car parking.
 A long slim triangle shaped, sun baked, raised border is the main front garden area.
 I treat it like a giant planter.
 Although, I don’t move things about there, not too much anyway.
 There is also a smaller raised area near a window and planters by the door.